Maya astronomy: Maya codices

 At the time of the Spanish conquest the Maya had many books.
 These were painted on folding bark cloth.
 The Spanish conquistadors and Catholic priests destroyed them whenever they found them.
 The most infamous example of this was the burning of a large number of these in Maní, Yucatán by Bishop Diego de Landa in July 1562.
 Only four of these codices exist today.
 These are the Dresden, Madrid, Paris and Grolier codices.
 The Dresden Codex is an astronomical Almanac.
+Although they, using the codex, did not successfully make a prediction of an eclipse in their place, eclipse tables in the Dresden Codex provided Maya people with opportunities to predict when an eclipse would occur in someplace.
 The Madrid Codex mainly consists of almanacs and horoscopes that were used to help Maya priests in the performance of their ceremonies and divinatory rituals.
 It also contains astronomical tables, although less than are found in the other three surviving Maya codices.
 The Paris Codex contains prophecies for tuns and katuns (see Mesoamerican Long Count calendar), and a Maya zodiac.
 The Grolier Codex is a Venus almanac.

 Ernst Förstemann, a librarian at the Royal Public Library of Dresden, recognized that the Dresden Codex is an astronomical almanac and was able to decipher much of it in the early 20th century.